 The Fund Development Committee meets as needed to develop and implement strategies, activities, and events to cultivate resources to support and sustain quality, mission based Extension programs.

 CCESC is delighted to have an active and diverse Board of Directors and Program Committee, which are key to achieving strong and meaningful community impacts!
-If, as you read more about how we are governed, you believe you have a contribution to make to our programming as a volunteer, please get in touch!
+If, as you read more about how we are governed, you believe you have a contribution to make as a volunteer, please get in touch!
 We welcome your input and ideas.